Indoor air quality is often far worse than outdoor. Check the health of the air you’re breathing with our top picks for indoor air quality monitors.

 The AirLink is a great choice for an air quality monitor if your biggest concern is particulate matter down to 1 micron.
 Unlike most other monitors (the Dylos DC1100 excepted), the AirLink can measure this much smaller size of particle and can be used indoors and outdoors.

 Thankfully, it’s easy to register an account with AirLink and use Bluetooth to set up the monitor initially.
 The associated (free) app displays several measures of air quality for quick check-ins.
-These include the current AQI score and previous hour’s score; current weather; PM10, PM2.5, and PM1 readings; indoor temperature and humidity; and sunrise and sunset times.
+These include:

 The Dylos DC1100 is an air quality nerd’s dream.
-It offers reams of raw data, up to 30 days of data history, and can detect particles measuring 1 micron.
+It offers reams of raw data and up to 30 days of data history for analysis.
 The trouble is, you have to interpret all the data yourself, with no simple color coding or easy-to-read overall AQI.

 The Dylos DC1100 uses a true laser particle counter and can count particles big and small (5 microns and above, and 1-5 microns).
 The DC1100 Pro has all the features of the standard DC1100 but can detect particles down to 0.5 micron.